codefresh-io/docs.codefresh.io/_docs/getting-started/helm-quick-start-guide.md

 {% endhighlight %}

 We use the `cfstep-helm` image to deploy a chart.
 There are 3 environment variables that are required.
 The `CHART_REF` points to the chart inside the git repository.
 The `RELEASE_NAME` defines the name of the deployment that will be created in the cluster.
-And finally the `KUBE_CONTEXT` defines which cluster will be used.
+And finally, the `KUBE_CONTEXT` defines which cluster will be used.
 The name is the same as defined in Codefresh Integrations.

 For the full list of variables and modes see the section [using Helm in Codefresh pipelines]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/)